Histopathology Multi-modal Embedding for Pathology Composed Retrieval: Introduction

-Our main contributions are: (1) We define the novel task of Pathology Composed Retrieval (PCR) and introduce a benchmark for its rigorous evaluation.
-(2) We propose HOMIE, a systematic adaptation framework that transforms general MLLMs into pathology retrieval experts capable of generating a single omni-modal embedding.
-(3) We demonstrate that HOMIE, trained only on public data, matches SOTA performance on traditional retrieval tasks and overwhelmingly outperforms all baselines on our new PCR task.
+Our main contributions are summarized as follows: (1) We formally define the novel PCR task and introduce the PCR Benchmark for its rigorous evaluation.
+(2) We propose HOMIE, a novel, model-agnostic adaptation framework that resolves the Architectural, Task, and Domain mismatches, successfully transforming generative MLLMs into pathology retrieval experts.
+(3) Extensive experiments demonstrate that HOMIE outperforms specialized dual-encoder and MLLM-based methods by large margins on PCR tasks and maintains strong performance on traditional simple retrieval.